calebjmatthews/endless-desert/concept.md

   - Can manually enter in quantity after selecting, but auto-fills to cost quantity

 Leaders:
+  - Need open housing for leader+crew to move in
+  - "Leaders" tab that shows each leader with equipment selection, what building they're assigned to
+  - Section on
+  - Kinds:
   - Favorite activity: exploration, Secret wish: to learn what happened to their mother (exploration/mysticism quests)
   - Favorite activity: exploration, Secret wish: to see the legendary crystal sea
   - Favorite activity: animal husbandry, Secret wish: to own a cat